sconnel42/wedding-website/README.md

 - Then push code and it'll go all the way to the Droplet if it passes the tests

 ### TODO:
-- Modify RSVP Form with better info
-    - Modify endpoint to handle submitting multiple RSVPs
-    - Submit button connects to updated endpoint
-- Fill in Registry section with link to Zola Registry
-- Fix Registry styling
 - Fix UTs
 - Make sure cron uploads to Google Drive
 - Put Droplet behind domain
-- Hotels & Wedding Party?
+- Hotel & Wedding Party?
+- Fill in Registry section with link to Zola Registry

 ### Nice to Have
 - Add maps for church/venue